RashimNarayanTiku/Texto/README.md

     * Left Align
     * Right Align
     * Center Align
-1. **Word counter**
-    * Counts the number of words and character written

-1. **Application theme changer**
-    * Contains multiple themes such as Dark, Red, Monokai, Night Blue etc.

-1. **Find and Replace**
-    * Finds the matching word/sentence and highlights it (with yellow background).
-    * The words can also be replaced with another word/sentence.

 1. **Spell-checker and Corrector**
     * (*When ON*) Checks the spelling of each word and highlights(in red) any unknown word.